 Our Wāhine is an illustrated history of New Zealand’s extraordinary women created by New Zealand artist Kate Hursthouse

-To celebrate the 125th anniversary of Women’s suffrage in New Zealand, Kate will be illustrating 125 women from New Zealand’s history between March and September 2018.
+To celebrate the 125th anniversary of Women’s suffrage in New Zealand, Kate will be illustrating 125 women from New Zealand’s history.
 The text is being researched and written by Kate’s mother Karen Brook.
 This passion project is done after hours with no funding and aims to create a visually exciting and accessible overview of the role of New Zealand women throughout history.

 This project has shown us there are so many New Zealand women role models but their stories have often been hidden in the history books or, at times, forgotten.
 Selecting a few women from a list of from hundreds of inspiring women in New Zealand's history has been a hard task.
 We have endeavoured to represent and tell these women's stories to the best of our ability.
 We have a huge amount of respect for every woman we depict in this project.